 Although the injured toe should be monitored daily, it is especially important to have a podiatrist look at your toe if you have severe symptoms.
 Some of these symptoms include worsening or new pain that is not relieved with medication, sores, redness, or open wounds near the toe.

-If you have any questions, please feel free to contact one of our offices located in Liverpool, Camillus, Skaneateles, and Oswego, NY.
+If you have any questions, please feel free to contact one of our offices located in Liverpool, Camillus, Skaneateles, Oswego, and Cicero, NY.
 We offer the newest diagnostic and treatment technologies for all your foot care needs.Read more about What to Know About a Broken Toe